-Wallis was promoted to his current position in January 2012 after previously serving two seasons as a graduate assistant coaching the tight ends and offensive special teams.
+Prior to moving to his current position, Wallis spent three seasons as an assistant director of football operations involved in offensive quality control and two years as a graduate assistant coaching the tight ends and offensive special teams.

 The 2008 Tarleton State graduate joined the Baylor staff following a two-year stint coaching inside receivers at Red Oak (Texas) High School.

-The former quarterback played collegiately at SMU for Baylor defensive coordinator Phil Bennett and was an all-state honoree at Ennis (Texas) High School.
-Wallis was a two-year letterman at SMU (2002-03), and started seven games and threw for 834 yards as a redshirt freshman in 2002.
+The former quarterback played collegiately at SMU under then-head coach and current BU defensive coordinator Phil Bennett.
+He was a two-year letterman at SMU (2002-03), and started seven games and threw for 834 yards as a redshirt freshman in 2002.
 He also spent time at tight end as a redshirt in 2001.

-Wallis led Ennis High to the 2000 4A state championship as a senior, when he threw for more than 3,600 yards and 37 touchdowns and ran for 1,200 yards and 12 touchdowns.
+Wallis led Ennis (Texas) High School to the 2000 4A state championship as a senior quarterback, when he threw for more than 3,600 yards and 37 touchdowns and ran for 1,200 yards and 12 touchdowns.
 He was named to the 2000 4A All-State second team both by The Associated Press and THSCA.

 Also a 4A All-State and District 10-4A MVP in baseball at Ennis, Wallis was selected in the 2001 MLB Draft by the New York Yankees.